lucas-rudek/lucas-rudek/README.md

 ### I'm a self tought Developer.

 - 🔭 I have some side-projects!
 Feel free to check out.
-- ⚡ I learned a little about JS + React and Python.
+- ⚡ I learned about JS + React and Python.
 - 💪 Post-graduated in Systems Analysis and graduated in Administration.
 - ✉  Reach me in: lucas-rudek@hotmail.com